Fedlim Geancach Ó Conchobair

 Fedlim Geancach Ó Conchobair (Feidhlimidh Gheangcaigh mac Toirdhealbhaigh Óig Ó Conchobhair Donn) (died 1475) was an Irish monarch of the fifteenth century.
 He was one of the sons of Toirdhealbhach Óg Donn Ó Conchobair and King of Connacht from 1461–1475.
-Fedlim Geancach Ó Conchobair succeeded to the throne of the Connachta in 1461 after the death of Aedh mac Tairdelbach Óg Ó Conchobair.
-Fedlim was the last fully recognized monarch of The Kingdom of Connacht.
+Fedlim Geancach Ó Conchobair succeeded to the throne of Connacht in 1461 after the death of Aedh mac Tairdelbach Óg Ó Conchobair.
+He was the last fully recognized monarch of The Kingdom of Connacht.